 \subsubsection{Benefits}

-These models align naturally with many foundational ideas in transportation science, such as demand modeling via \gls{abk:od} pairs and network equilibrium analysis.
-The graph-based structure offers an intuitive and modular framework for capturing fleet movements, demand fulfillment, and operational constraints.
-When a sufficient number of nodes is used, network flow models can effectively approximate free-floating \gls{abk:amod} systems with high fidelity and minimal discretization errors~\cite{spieser2016shared}.
+These models align naturally with foundational concepts in transportation science, such as demand modeling via \gls{abk:od} pairs and network equilibrium analysis.
+Their graph-based structure provides an intuitive, modular framework for capturing fleet movements, demand fulfillment, and operational constraints.
+With a sufficiently fine node discretization, network flow models can approximate free-floating \gls{abk:amod} systems with high fidelity and minimal discretization error~\cite{spieser2016shared}.